Hike Sapa Valley – Rice For Lunch, Rice Wine For Breakfast

 Do not wear Converse like some of our new hiking friends.

-The day ends at our homestay.
-We are greeted with chips which is ideal because I am starving!
+The day ended at a homestay where we were greeted with chips which was ideal because I was starving!

-After a dip in the water we dine, get forced to drink a lot of rice wine (boke) and the boys smoke tobacco in bongs which nearly makes them vomit.
+After a dip in the water, we dined and were encouraged to drink a lot of rice wine and the boys were asked if they wanted to smoke tobacco out of bongs which nearly made them vomit.

 Rice Wine Sapa Valley Vietnam